knowbodynos/DBCrunch/README.md

    ./install [--USER_LOCAL ~/opt] [--CRUNCH_ROOT .]
 ```

-4) Update the `config.yaml` file to reflect your cluster's workload manager, partition names and RAM resources, installed software, and custom max job/step information.
+4) Update the `crunch.config` file in the `${CRUNCH_ROOT}` directory to reflect your cluster's workload manager, partition names and RAM resources, installed software, and custom max job/step information.

 ------------------------------------------------------------------------------------------------------------